 - Tours or activities you would like to see

-Let your friends and family know where you will be traveling to so if something happens they will know where you are staying and what you were doing that day..
+Let your friends and family know where you will be traveling to so that if something happens they will know where you are staying and what you were doing that day.

 If you’ve previously traveled solo, you’ll find Mexico to be an easy destination, especially if you speak some Spanish.
 But Mexico doesn’t have to be a lie-on-the-beach-and-don’t-leave-the-resort kind of destination.

-Whatever you’re into — quaint cities, beautiful scenery and beaches, surfing or hiking.
+Whatever you’re into — quaint cities, beautiful scenery, beaches, surfing, or hiking.

-Mexico is safe as longif you follow the simple common sense rules listed below.
+Mexico is safe as long you follow the simple common-sense rules listed below.